 - Consider annuities.
 Understand the role that guaranteed income with annuities could play in helping you meet essential expenses in retirement.

 To help you start your income planning, explore an informative and interactive tool, Your Income Story.
 It can assist you in creating a profile of your retirement needs and goals.
-Consider speaking with a financial advisor to help you work toward an income plan that will help meet your specific needs.
+Also consider speaking with a financial advisor to develop an income plan that will help meet your specific needs.